Lgkrsnv/lgkrsnv/README.md

 - 👀 Handlebars templating
 - ☁️ Cloud technologies: Heroku/ MongoDB Atlas/ Cloudinary CDN

-- 🌱 I’m currently learning TypeScript (this project was completed in 10 days by 3 authors on TypeScript https://github.com/hippofanty/Artnetic)
 - 🌱 SQL

 ### 📫 How to reach me